 All the food Andrew found was a boy’s lunch of five barley loaves and two small fish.
 Barley was the food for the poor.

 I don’t know what the disciples did to pry this boy’s lunch from him.
 It must have been quite some task.

 Andrew doubted the value of his own suggestion.
 The amount of food the lad had was for maybe two people.
 Andrew’s faith was not great at this time.
 He failed Jesus’ test of faith.
 Jesus confronted Philip with a test of faith and he failed the test.
 Philip looked at the human resources around him and found no solution to the problem of feeding the 5,000 men.
 Both Philip and Andrew failed the test of faith.

-Jesus will show Andrew His superiority to statistical impossibilities.
-He will show the answer to the question “what are they among so many?”
+Jesus was about to show Andrew His superiority to statistical impossibilities.
+He would show the answer to the question “What are they among so many?”
 Andrew left Jesus out of his calculations.

 We should not look at God through our own limitations.

 It is possible to be blind to the glory of what Christ can do.
 There is a helplessness and hopelessness of unbelief among some people.
 Believers should not look at God through our own limitations.
-Focus on difficulties can hide what God can do.
+A focus on difficulties can hide what God can do.